cindehaa/sudoku-solver/README.md

 * The backtracking algorithm ensures the efficient and accurate solving of any Sudoku puzzle
 * Invalid puzzles will produce the message "No Solution"
 * Any perfect square dimension (4x4, 9x9, 16x16, etc.) puzzle can be solved
-* The program execution time in seconds will be displayed.
+* The program execution time in seconds will be displayed

 ## How To Use